Memorable Dissertation Conclusion: How to write it? (with examples)

 Plagiarism is the act of presenting someone else's work as one's own.
-In documentary research and writing (dissertation, internship report, thesis, etc.), you're allowed to use another author's ideas, provided that the the source of the idea is mentioned.
+In documentary research and writing (dissertation, internship report, thesis, etc.), you're allowed to use another author's ideas, provided that the source of the idea is mentioned.

 Plagiarism is an act "which may be committed intentionally, unintentionally or inadvertently, and which consists of using, in part or in whole, a production or an idea produced by a person who may be oneself or another, without indicating the source".
 This is the definition of plagiarism given by Martin Hutchison, in the webinar "Plagiarism prevention in secondary schools: the need for urgency".